aguinane/blog/content/posts/2019/cairns-kuranda/index.md

 ---
+categories:
+- Travel
-date: "2019-03-17"
+date: '2019-03-17'
+featured_image: posts/2019/cairns-kuranda/train2.jpg
+series:
+- Cairns Roadtrip
 slug: cairns-kuranda
+tags:
+- Queensland
+- Cairns
+- Kuranda
 title: Cairns and Kuranda
-categories: ["Travel"]
-tags: [Queensland, Cairns, Kuranda]
-series: ["Cairns Roadtrip"]
-featured_image: posts/2019/cairns-kuranda/train2.jpg
 ---

 On the Sunday we got the Kuranda Scenic Railway up to visit our friend Jaimee in Kuranda.